 - Not wanting to be with you.
 Conversely, your dog may sulk and not want to be with you at all.

-What else can you do about jealousy in your dogs?
+How else can you stop jealousy in dogs?

 - Make note of when it happens.
 Does your pet exhibit jealous behaviors on walks?
 At dinner time?
 When you’re on the couch or in bed together?
 Keep track of the times when it happens to recognize the signs and take steps to nip the behavior in the bud.
 The way to do this will be different for each pet but will mainly involve giving your pet extra attention before or after triggering moments.